sp53852/Unit2-BookRack-app/README.md

 - Controllers: booksController, readersController

 ### User Stories
-1. As a user, I want to set up server with Node.js and Express JS, so that server is up and running for bookrack app.
+1. As a user, I want to be able to see all books in the book rack.
-- Acceptance Criteria: BookRack app directory should be created in the file system.
-In Terminal, should run npm init to initialize book rack app and to create package .json.
-Install npm express.
-Create a file called server.js.
-Inside of this file,Import express library.
-Run the app on port 3000.
-Setup basic get route.
-In terminal, use nodemon to restart your sever when your code changes.Create .gitignore file and tell git to ignore node_modules directories so that they don't get added accidentally.

-2. As a user, I want to set up and connect database to bookrack app.
+2. As a user, I want to be able to see specific book from the book rack.
-- Acceptance Criteria: should be able to add array variable of books objects in server.js.

-3. As a user, I want to create get routes/ get API's, which will display books data as json in the browser.
+3. As a user, I want to be able to see specific book details from the book rack.
-- Acceptance Criteria: Create get routes - all objects, object by id, show details of the object.
-Create routes and place routes in correct order (more specifc comes before less specific(with params).

-4. As a user, I want to set up a views to display data in views rather than displaying json
+4. As a user, I want to be able to add new book to the book rack.
-- Acceptance Criteria: Install ejs package. views should display the data as expected.

-5. As a user, I want to add rest of the REST full routes and CRUD functionality so that I can get and use CRUD for my app.
+5. As a user, I want to be able to edit book details of a particular book.
-- Acceptance Criteria: All 7 RESTfull routes and CRUD functionality should work as expected.

-6. As a user , I want to add models, Controller/s and router to bookrack app so that it can be MVC compliant.
+6. As a user, I want to be able to delete book from book rack.
-- Acceptance Criteria: Controllers and models should be created.
-Import and export the necessary files, folders and /or libraries.
-   Router should be created in the app.
-Import and export the necessary files, folders and /or libraries.
-   Refactor server.js and move all the API's into the controller and routes.
-   All the routes and API's should work as expected.

-7. As a user, I want to sequelize the app, so that I can sequelize the data for bookrack app.
+7. As a user, I want to be able to create an account to use the app.
-- Acceptance Criteria: Sequelize should create config, models, migrations and seeders files . development environment should be configured.

-8. As a user I want to generate sequelize model, squelize db, so that I can specify the attributes for the model.
+8. As a user, I want to be able to get and see specific reader account details.
-- Acceptance Criteria: table created in postgres with all the columns specified.

-9. As a user I want to generate sequelize seed file and seed all the data into postgres table, so that I can use the data for the app.
-- Acceptance Criteria: empty seed file should be generated. filled in seed file data should be added to the table in db.
+9. As a user, I want to be able to login to my account with existing login credentials.

- 10. As a user, I want to update controller with sequelize model object, sequelize queries and views, so that I can use
+10. As a user, I want to be able to get and update my account details.
-- Acceptance Criteria:  all the routes and CRUD functionality should work as expected.

-11. As a user, want to add association between Book and Reader, so that reader can own mutiple books and book belongs to one owner.
+11. As a user, I want to be able to delete my account.

-- Acceptance Criteria: should be able to add new column to the book table. and migrate, seed data to the table.
+11. As a user, I want to be able to add book(s) to the book rack using my account.

-12. As a user, I want to add associations to both book and reader table, so that I can update both controllers with other model.
+12. As a user, I want to see list of all the books that I have added to the book rack on my account.
-- Acceptance Criteria:sequelize Association (hasMany/belongsTo) between Book and Reader should work as expected.
-All routes and API's should work as expected.

 ### Code Snippet
 - router.post("/", (req, res) => {